privly/privly-library/README.md

 # Please Note

+[See this blog post](http://www.privly.org/content/chopping-block) regarding the current development of this library.
+No one is c

-The [Chrome Extension](https://github.com/privly/privly-library) is currently the focus of Privly's compiled library development due to its more robust support for sandboxing compiled code.
-To contribute to the compiled functionality, checkout the "nacl" branch of the Chrome library.
+To contribute to the compiled functionality, checkout the [NaCl branch](https://github.com/privly/privly-chrome/tree/nacl) of the Chrome extension.

 For more information on what Privly is, see https://priv.ly.